Published On: Apr 30 2013 06:16:34 PM EDTUpdated On: May 01 2015 02:00:00 AM EDT

 2011: President Barack Obama announces that Osama bin Laden, the suspected mastermind behind the Sept.
 11, 2001, terrorist attacks, had been killed by United States special forces in Abbottabad, Pakistan.
 Due to the time difference between the U.S. and Pakistan, bin Laden was actually killed on May 2.

 2011: Pope John Paul II is beatified by his successor, Pope Benedict XVI, after the Congregation for the Causes of Saints attributed one miracle to him, the healing of a French nun from Parkinson's disease.
 Beatification is a recognition by the Catholic Church of a dead person's entrance into heaven and capacity to intercede on behalf of individuals who pray in his or her name.
-It is the third of the four steps in the canonization process, which, if completed, would make John Paul II a saint.
+A second miracle was attributed to him in July 2013 and he was canonized as a saint, together with Pope John XXIII, on April 27, 2014.

 2010: A car bomb is discovered in New York City's Times Square after street vendors notice smoke coming from a vehicle.
 The bomb ignited, but failed to detonate and was disarmed before it could cause any injuries.
 Faisal Shahzad, a naturalized U.S. citizen born in Pakistan, would eventually plead guilty to 10 counts arising from the bombing attempt and be sentenced to life in prison.